Bachelor of Early Learning Program Development (Honours)

-Students who have been discontinued from the Program will not be considered for re-entry to the program for a minimum of one semester and/or until he/she have worked with the program coordinator to develop a written learning contract to support their academic and non-academic success.
+Students who have been discontinued from the Program will not be considered for re-entry to the program for a minimum of one semester and/or until they have worked with the Program Coordinator to develop a written learning contract to support their academic and non-academic success.

 Students not planning to return to the BELPD program the following semester are expected to complete a Withdrawal Form available from the program coordinators, the registrar's office, or on the college website.

 Prior to transferring to another program, it is recommended that the student meet with the program coordinator or academic advisor.
 Students who decide to change programs may do so by completing and submitting a program application form to the Registrar's Office.
 If considering transferring to a program outside the school in which he/she is currently enrolled in, students may want to discuss options with a career advisor.
 When a student moves from one Conestoga program to another and where courses numbers/codes are identical or equivalent, automatic credit is given if passing grades are met.

 Students have the right to appeal any academic decisions as set out in the Conestoga Student Guide.
 It is recommended that students begin this appeal process by first meeting with the faculty and/or program coordinator.

 Clearance of Academic Deficiency